mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 If, for example the *mongos* can satisfy the entire query by targetting a *single shard*, and the *mongos* can even bye-pass the merge stage and just return the results, this is particularly fast.
 When the *query predicate* does not include the *shard key*, then the *mongos* cannot derive exactly which *shard* satisfy the query.
 These *Scatter Gather* queries must necessarily ping and wait for the reply of every *shard* in the cluster, regardless if they have something to contribute towards the execution of the query or not.

 Depending on the number of *shards* in your cluster, the amount of network latency between *shards and mongos* and a number of other factors, these queries can be slow, that's why we advice in the *shard key* lessons to choose a *shard key* that satisfies the majority of your queries, or atleast the most common and important ones.
+Now on a similar note, *ranged queries on a hashed shard key* are almost always *Scatter Gather*, because two *adjacent shard key values* are likely to be on two completely different chunks.

+There's a pretty low probability that the *mongos* would be able to satisfy the ranged query with a subset of *shards* withing the hashed based range query predicate.
+Single document queries on a *hashed shard key* can still be targetted though.
+One thing to emphasize, if you are using a *compound index as your shard key*, then you can specify each prefix up to the entire *shard key* and still get a target query.